dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The situation is different, however, because the order is reversed.
 Applying Maximum Munch, the first parentheses still denotes the argument list.
-Therefore, no excpetion is needed.
+Therefore, no exception is needed.
 Yet, similar to the case of function literals, if a programmer wanted to enclose the first base class or interface with parentheses, an explicit argument list must be provided.